jorgefandinno/eclingo-benchmark-docker/eclingo-docker/README.md

     - Compare Output
     - Analyse Output

-- If not building docker image and running container,
+- If running locally in the host machine without using docker container,
     - Create and/or activate the benchmarking environment.
     - Run the commands from setup.sh by replacing the variables for benchmarking and comparison.
 ```